Blog, Booze Recipes, Recipe Box, Sweet Stuff Recipes

 - Other spices (Ginger, cloves, fennel…anything can go here that you wish to add!)

-Using a wooden spoon, mash the cranberries up.
+Mash the cranberries in the jar using a wooden spoon.
 It might take some work, but it’s a good way to get rid of stress!
-Add a half cup of sugar, shake it up, and let it sit for a bit.
+Add a half cup of sugar, stir it, shake it up, and let it sit for a bit.
 The sugar will draw the moisture out from the cranberries.

 Add the cinnamon stick, anise, orange, and other spices into the jar.
 Cover it over with your booze of choice.